Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety Dreams.md

 Anxiety dreams and stress: The link
 Anxiety dreams can be considered a type of stress dream, which can often feel intrusive and uncomfortable.

-These dreams can be considered reactions to something that’s worrying you, says Arlene B. Englander, a licensed psychotherapist from North Palm Beach, Florida.
-“They’re a wake-up call to the fact that a situation in our lives is causing us emotional pain and we need to deal with it more effectively,” she says.
+These dreams can be considered reactions to something that’s worrying you.
+“They’re a wake-up call to the fact that a situation in our lives is causing us emotional pain and we need to deal with it more effectively.”

 Anxiety and stress dreams aren’t the same thing, though.
 Not all stress dreams cause a sense of apprehension and wariness.
 By definition, all anxiety dreams do.

 Anxiety dreams can also commonly happen to people with certain mental health conditions, like generalized anxiety disorder (GAD).

-A 2013 studyTrusted Source found that older adults living with GAD had significantly more bad dreams than those living without GAD.
+A 2013 study found that older adults living with GAD had significantly more bad dreams than those living without GAD.
 In the study, the frequency of bad dreams was also associated with co-occurring symptoms of depression, anxiety, worry, and a perception of poor quality of life.

 Stress vs. anxiety
 Events that make you feel you’re out of resources to respond adequately can often be defined as sources of stress.
 That doesn’t mean they are emotionally distressing.